 Open Until Filled

-The Assistant Director, Project Management, manages capital project delivery within the Long Island Railroad Business Unit in the MTA Construction and Development (C&D) Delivery Department.
-This position is responsible for project management activities that ensure project delivery is safe, efficient, on schedule, within budget, and per project documents, contractual requirements, and relevant policies, procedures, standards, and guidelines.
+The Assistant Director, Project Management is responsible for managing the development, implementation, and monitoring of engineering information systems addressing disciplinary design workflows, processes, design and construction document control, storage and retrieval, project status reporting, and adoption of new technology supporting Engineering Applications for capital & operating project delivery or a distinct subset of a facility program within the Bridges & Tunnels business unit in the MTA Construction and Development (C&D) Delivery Department.
+This position is responsible for project management activities that support the effort to ensure project delivery is safe, efficient, on schedule, within budget, and per project documents, contractual requirements, and relevant policies, procedures, standards, and guidelines.

-The Assistant Director of Project Management monitors project status, mitigates risk, and resolves project issues, consulting with and providing recommendations to senior management for critical issue resolution.
-This position coordinates project delivery activities with C&D and operating agency personnel and manages staff, contractors, consultants, and agency forces in the safe and efficient execution of capital projects.
+The Assistant Director, Project Management facilitates monitoring project status, mitigating risk, and resolving project issues, consulting with and providing recommendations to senior management for critical issue resolution.
+This position coordinates project delivery activities with C&D and operating agency personnel and manages staff, contractors, consultants, and agency forces in the safe and efficient execution of capital & operating projects.

-Identify project issues and risks and ensure timely resolution and mitigation.
+Identify computer application/hardware issues and risks and ensure timely resolution and mitigation.

 Recommend solutions to senior management for the resolution of critical issues.

-Coordinate project activities with the project team, C&D staff, contractors, consultants, MTA operating agency staff, and other stakeholders.
+Create and manage project folders and activities with the project team, C&D staff, contractors, consultants, MTA operating agency staff, and other stakeholders.

-Coordinate with MTA operating agency staff to ensure necessary actions, approvals, and resources are in place to support project delivery.
+Coordinate with MTA operating agency staff to ensure that necessary actions, approvals, and resources are in place for the team to access the project and file management applications.

 Education and Experience

-Bachelor’s degree in Engineering, Architecture, Construction or Project Management, Business Administration, Transportation, or a related field.
+Bachelor’s degree in Engineering or Computer Science or a related field.

-Must have a minimum of eight (8) years of related experience.
+Must have a minimum of eight (8) years of related experience in developing and managing computerized engineering applications.

-Must have a minimum of four (4) years in the management of construction programs/projects or a supervisory role in a large, multi-faceted organization.
+Must have a minimum of four (4) years in the management of various computer applications, database servers, network printers, and peripherals.

 Excellent communication and interpersonal skills.